DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > [!item]+ **Silverthorn Collar**
 > While worn by a lycanthrope, the interior of a *silverthorn collar* extrudes tiny silver thorns each time the lycanthrope attempts to transform, dealing 1 piercing damage and preventing the transformation.
 Additionally, a lycanthrope wearing the collar can’t regenerate.
 >
-> Each collar is magically locked and bears a single, small keyhole.
+> Each collar is magically locked and bears a single, small keyhole, the key to which Kiril wears on a cord around his neck.
 A locked collar can also be opened with a successful DC 25 Strength check or a successful DC 25 Dexterity (Thieves’ Tools) check.
 However, each time a creature attempts to open a collar without first unlocking it, that creature must make a Dexterity saving throw or take 31 (7d8) piercing damage.
 Whether the creature succeeds or fails on the saving throw, the collar’s wearer also immediately takes 31 (7d8) piercing damage as the collar extrudes large thorns that pierce the wearer’s neck.
 >
 > The spells *dispel magic* and *knock* have no effect on the collar.